Where To Buy

 2lbs and on the light side of bindings.

 The way the 2021 Union Atlas Integrates with almost any suggested size where most boots out there in the industry don’t.
-The adjustable gas pedal combined with an adjustable heel loop allows almost every boot in the suggest size range to fit.
-If you geek hard on getting your boot centered in your binding then this is one of the best options out there for those that want there boot centered in the binding.
+The adjustable gas pedal and heel loop allows almost every boot in the suggest size range to fit.
+This is one of the best options out there for those that want there boot centered in the binding.
 There is also high back rotation, forward lean, toolless straps, and all the rest you would expect from a good snowboard binding.

 The new ankle strap of the 2021 Union Atlas has just about the same surface area of the 2020 ankle strap that is now on the Union Force for 2021 but is a little softer so it really conforms to your boot on a forward flex without any pressure points.
 I couldn’t get the toe strap to fit completely around my boot.
 The top and bottom would stick up a bit but they held just like the older straps.
 I really like the ankle strap on this binding but if you prefer a different type of strap there are usually other options here and I might get the older toe straps if I can’t get used to the new ones.

 The ratchets on the Union Atlas are just as smooth as the older models but the ladders are softer.
 I can’t speak to long term reliability but I like the way the older ladders worked with the ratchets better.